web-hub-code/Web-hub/README.md

 <section id="about">
 <h2>About Khan Studio</h2>
 <p style="text-align:left;">
-Khan Studio is a leading digital service provider with a focus on **website development, video editing, thumbnail design, branding, SEO optimization, and social media management**.
-Our goal is to deliver **premium digital solutions** with neon-animated interfaces for businesses, content creators, and professionals worldwide.
-We focus on **speed, quality, innovation, and client satisfaction**.
+Khan Studio is a **premium digital service provider** delivering Website Development, Video Editing, Branding, Thumbnails, SEO & Social Media services.
+Our **goal** is to give every client a **modern, professional, and neon-glowing digital experience**.
+We focus on speed, quality, innovation, and 100% client satisfaction.
 </p>
 </section>